 Best Practices for Giving Feedback to Rejected Candidates

-If you follow recruiting hashtags on LinkedIn at all, you may remember last month’s viral post by a recruiter named Sophie Symonds, who’d lost her job due to COVID.
+If you were a recruiting professional in the early days of COVID, you may remember a viral LinkedIn post by a recruiter who’d lost her job due to the pandemic.
 Sophie’s grievance had to do with her experience of rejection emails during her subsequent job search.
-And her post offers some insight—straight from an industry professional—about the importance of offering feedback to rejected candidates:
+And her post offered some insight—straight from an industry professional—about the importance of offering feedback to rejected candidates:

 We get it: having to tell someone that you’re not offering them the role they’ve invested both time and emotional energy into is not an enviable position.
 It’s not easy to be on either side of bad news; but when done well, giving feedback to rejected candidates benefits everyone involved.
 It gives talent actionable advice that makes them even stronger candidates over the long term; and it does a world of good for your talent brand—because you’ve humanized the candidate experience through to the end, with empathy and compassion and goodwill.